JeffersonLab/iguana/doc/ifarm.md

 ```bash
 meson/resolve-dependencies.py --help  # prints the usage guide
 ```
-Use the `--env` option and set the resulting environment variables.
+Use the resulting arguments when setting up or configuring your build directory.

 ## Build and Install